-- Know how to use your favorite editor to modify the configuration file (such as vim ) in the command line environment .
+- Know how to use your favorite editor to change the configuration file (such as vim) in the command line environment.

-- You have understood the basic knowledge of bash, python or other scripting/programming tools, and want to run the script automatically.
+- You have understood the basic knowledge of bash, python or other scripting or programming tools, and want to run the script automatically.

-- You are logged in as the root user, or switch to root with
+- You connected in as the root user, or switch to root with

 anacron configuration file¶

 shell > rpm -ql cronie-anacron /etc/anacrontab /etc/cron.hourly/0anacron /usr/lib/.build-id /usr/lib/.build-id/0e /usr/lib/.build-id/0e/6b094fa55505597cb69dc5a6b7f5f30b04d40f /usr/sbin/anacron /usr/share/man/man5/anacrontab.5.gz /usr/share/man/man8/anacron.8.gz /var/spool/anacron /var/spool/anacron/cron.daily /var/spool/anacron/cron.monthly /var/spool/anacron/cron.weekly